Assessing an AC Application

 Please note: some examinations may be subject to external rules that do not allow a student to receive an estimated grade to complete their course or programme.
 If this is the case then alternative arrangements must be made.
 Feel free to discuss these arrangements with us.

 Check programme regulations to ensure there are no specific restrictions for awarding an Aegrotat Pass.
+To award an Aegrotat Pass the Grade Table for the programme must include Aegrotat as an option.

 Q&A